gmpalter/cl-forth/README.md

 CL-Forth was initially implemented using CCL and is fully supported by CCL v1.12.2-82 or later.

 CL-Forth has been updated to work with SBCL.
-However, at present, the [External Library Interface](#external-library-interface) is not implemented.
-Additionally, the word `RESIZE-FILE` will always return an error indication.
+However, at present, the word `RESIZE-FILE` will always return an error indication.

-CL-FOrth compiles with LispWorks but does not work.
+CL-Forth compiles with LispWorks but does not work.
 (I.e., it crashes running the Forth test suite.)

 ## Missing Words